It was in 2003 when, being a great simulator flying

 and Texas Instruments Professional Computer, Flight Simulator 2 for IBM PC and Tandy 1000/ 1200HD/ 2000.

-for such a wide range of computers caused immense chaos.
-Nevertheless,
+such a wide range of computers caused immense chaos.
+Nevertheless, nowadays

-nowadays it is quite normal that a PC game is created by one company and
+it is quite normal that a PC game is created by one company and published by

-released by another one.
-Things got even more confused after Artwick left
+another one.
+Things got even more confused when Artwick left

 Simulator X and Microsoft Flight Simulator 1.00